Pyromagne/SFML-Button/README.md

     return 0;
 }
 ```

 ### Limitations
-The current implementation of the library has a few limitations.
-For example, the library does not implement the `enabled` feature, which allows the developer to disable the button and prevent it from being pressed by the user.
-Also, the `autoSize` feature does not work properly and needs to be fixed.

-Like the RectButton class, the EllipseButton class has the same limitations.
-The library does not implement the `enabled` feature, and the `autoSize` feature needs to be fixed.

-Overall, the SFML Button Library is a useful tool for developers looking to create customizable button elements for their SFML projects.
+SFML Button Library is a useful tool for developers looking to create customizable button elements for their SFML projects.
 However, it is still a work in progress, and the developers need to fix some of the limitations before it can be considered a complete library.